 Melita has also worked as a music specialist for young children for over 15 years.
-She currently teaches music classes in several preschools and other venues for families in the Bay Area.
+She currently teaches music classes in several schools, libraries, and other venues for families in the Bay Area.
 She holds a degree in eco-psychology from the Naropa Institute, and also a certification in early childhood education.

 “Music has the power to transform, to uplift, to deepen and to inspire – the listener as well as the performer.
 I try to write and play music that speaks to a timeless place in all of us, our Inner Child and our Inner Wise One.
 My goal is to make music that is accessible to everyone.
 I believe that true folk music has the potential to cross genres and generations.

 Woven throughout my music is a vision of inter-connectedness, both with one another and with all of life on this planet.
 This world is a magical place, if we choose to see it that way.
 Working with children has been such an amazing reminder to me that all people have a spark of purity and openness inside.
 It may get covered up, but it’s in there.
-I hope that my music connects with that place in you.”~ Melita
+I hope that my music connects with that place in you.”

 Melita Silberstein (formerly Melita Doostan) has had a complex and colorful journey through music, weaving in many different elements – cultural, ecological, spiritual and personal.
 For her, music has been the natural outflow of the deep personal work she has done over the course of her life.